-Today's Social Security tax rate (6.2% of earnings up to the wage base for both employees and employers) has been in place since 1990.
-During the period when the ratio of workers per beneficiary was higher than it is now, this rate allowed the system to build a \$2.9 trillion reserve.
+Today's Social Security tax rate2 (6.2% of earnings up to the wage base for both employees and employers) has been in effect since 1990.
+During the period when the ratio of workers per beneficiary was higher than it is now, this rate has allowed the system to build a \$2.85 trillion reserve.
 However, the tax rate is not sufficient to support projected benefits beyond the middle of next decade.
 As the number of workers per beneficiary decreases, the taxes paid by those workers along with other system income cannot keep pace with the projected increase in benefit payments.
-In fact, the cost of paying full benefits is projected to exceed total income in 2021 for the first time in decades.
-At the time the reserves are depleted, incoming tax revenue will only be able to support 78% of the projected benefits.
+In fact, the cost of paying full benefits exceeded total income in 2021 for the first time in decades causing a drop in the reserve.
+At the time the reserve is depleted, projected incoming tax revenue will only be able to support 80% of the projected benefits.